Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Subaru Outback Insurance
+How to Buy Cheap Subaru Outback Insurance

-- You may be able to save as much as $160 per year simply by quoting online in advance
+- You may be able to save around $160 per year simply by shopping early and online

-- Increasing deductibles can save around $525 each year
+- Increasing policy deductibles could save up to $525 each year

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.